 On October 6, 2006, a contribution of \$8.9 million was made by the Government of the United States.
 On May 3, 2007, a contribution of \$750,000 was made by the Government of the Republic of China (Taiwan).
-Investment income of \$11,078,601 was earned during the fiscal year ended September 30, 2007, net of investment expenses of \$169,461 which represents a dollar weighted return on cash and invested assets of approximately 14.17%.
-The Trust Fund has entered into a cancellable agreement to pay a professional investment advisory firm 0.45% of assets under management.
-The Trust Fund incurred \$55,022 of fees to the investment advisory firm in fiscal year 2007.
-The Trust Fund separately incurs investment custodian fees which are also included as a component of investment expenses.
+Investment income of \$11,023,579 was earned during the fiscal year ended September 30, 2007, net of investment expenses of \$224,483, and represents a dollar weighted return on cash equivalents and invested assets of approximately 14.17%.
+The Trust Fund entered into a cancellable agreement to pay a professional investment advisory firm 0.45% of assets under management.
+The Trust Fund incurred \$55,022 of fees to the investment advisory firm in fiscal year 2007 which are recorded as investment expenses.
+The Trust Fund separately incurred investment custodian fees of \$169,461 which are also included as a component of investment expenses.

 The U.S. Department of the Interior (DOI) contributed staff time, equipment usage and incidental expenses during the fiscal year ended September 30, 2007.
-No amounts have been recorded in the accompanying financial statements to reflect these transactions since they do not meet the criteria necessary for recognition.
-However, the estimated value of these services and supplies is estimated at \$60,000.
+No amounts have been recorded in the accompanying financial statements to reflect these transactions.
+The estimated value of these services and supplies is approximately \$60,000.